-This is a sponsored post written by me on behalf of Holmes Products.
-All opinions are 100% mine.
+This is a sponsored conversation written by me on behalf of P&G .
+The opinions and text are all mine.

 Here’s how you can fight a cold, the flu, and viruses when they’ve wiped out your whole house.